-A direct listing is a process in which a company can go public by selling existing shares instead of offering new ones.
-Companies that choose to go public using this process usually have different goals than those that use an initial public offering (IPO).
+A direct listing is a process by which a company can go public by selling existing shares instead of offering new ones.
+Companies that choose to go public using the direct listing method usually have different goals than those that use an initial public offering (IPO).

 Quick Summary Points

-- Direct listing is a process for a company to become public without going through the initial public offering process
+- A direct listing is a process for a company to become public without going through the initial public offering process.

-- This process brings the existing stock owned by employees and investors available for the public and does not require underwriters or a lock-up period
+- The process makes existing stock owned by employees and/or investors available for the public to buy and does not require underwriters or a lock-up period.

-- Direct listing increases liquidity for existing shareholders and is usually cheaper than IPOs
+- Direct listing increases liquidity for existing shareholders and is usually cheaper than an IPO.

-The major difference between a direct listing and an IPO is that one sells existing stocks while the other issue new ones.
+The major difference between a direct listing and an IPO is that one sells existing stocks while the other issues new stock shares.
 In a direct listing, employees and investors sell their existing stocks to the public.
-In an IPO, a company sell part of the company by issuing new stocks.
-This is because the goal of companies that become public through this method is not additional capital, which is why new shares are not necessary.
+In an IPO, a company sells part of the company by issuing new stocks.
+The goal of companies that become public through a direct listing is not focused on raising additional capital, which is why new shares are not necessary.

 There are several benefits of a direct listing that attract companies to the process.
-Firstly, by going public, the company provides liquidity for shareholders.
-This increases liquidity by allowing shareholders to freely sell their shares in the public market.
-Secondly, the cost of the process is much lower than an IPO.
-Direct listing help companies avoid hefty fees paid to investment banks.
-It also helps them avoid the indirect cost of selling the stocks of selling at a discount.
+First, by going public the company provides liquidity for existing shareholders by allowing them to freely sell their shares in the public market.
+Secondly, the cost of the process is much lower than the cost of an IPO.
+Direct listing helps companies avoid hefty fees paid to investment banks.
+It also helps them avoid the indirect cost of selling the stocks at a discount.

 Companies that use direct listing have different goals than those that choose an IPO.
 In an IPO, companies are trying to raise capital for expansion or funding.
-On the other hand, companies that use direct are not necessarily seeking capital.
-Instead, they are looking for the other benefits of being a public company such as increasing liquidity.
+On the other hand, companies that use a direct listing are not necessarily seeking capital.
+Instead, they are looking for the other benefits of being a public company, such as increased liquidity for existing shareholders.

 Companies that want to go public through this process should also fit a certain profile.
 Since no underwriters are selling the stocks, the company itself has to be attractive enough for the market.
-The rough outline of companies that should use this method includes those that are: (1) consumer-facing with strong brand equity; (2) easy to understand business models; (3) not in need for capital.
+The rough outline of companies that should use this method includes those that: (1) are consumer-facing with a strong brand identity; (2) have easy to understand business models; (3) are not in need of substantial additional capital.

-Two notable companies that have has gone public through direct listings are Spotify and Slack.
-Both of these companies already have strong reputations before going public.
-They were commonly used and it was easy to understand how the company makes money.
+Two notable companies that have gone public through direct listings are Spotify and Slack.
+Both companies already had strong reputations before going public.
+They were widely used, and it was easy to understand how the company makes money.
 These two things combined increase the number of people who are interested in investing in the company.
-This is because investors are more inclined to invest in companies that they have heard of before and understand.
+It is because investors are more inclined to invest in companies that they have heard of before and understand.